birukbelihu/pynum2words-dictionaries/README.md

 Supported Comments ``#, //, /* */``
 ```

 The ```pynum2words``` library will also show errors & warnings if there are any issues with the dictionary file.
-For example, if you definition have a syntax error, it will show a warning like this:
+For example, if your definition have a syntax error, it will show a warning like this:

 ```text
 0 = Zero